farhad-taran/farhad-taran.github.io/README.md

 You can view or copy the public repo by visisting the source link provided below.

 FYI, If you are a hacker or a concerned citizen, dont worry about the auth token included in the source code as it has a very limited and strict scope(only allows public viewing of my content), as much as I hate doing this, there is no way around it atm unfortunately.

+### Deployments

+A PR is created to be merged into the source branch.